Get started with search

 Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2017

-With semantic search, you can quickly find work items, code files, wiki pages, or packages based on a keyword, wildcards, and other supported semantic search filters.
+You can quickly find work items, code files, wiki pages, or packages based on a keyword, wildcards, and other supported search filters with the search function.

-With semantic search, you can quickly find work items and code files based on a keyword, wildcards, and other supported semantic search filters.
+You can quickly find work items and code files based on a keyword, wildcards, and other supported search filters with the search function.

-You can find an at-a-glance look at all of the semantic search features further in this article.
+Take an at-a-glance look at all of the search features further in this article.

 - When searching across the organization or collection, only results for which a project member has access are listed.